fujin/pylon/readme.md

 A library designed to allow you to perform simple master election while knowing little about your peers, for use with Chef.

+Requirements
+---
+* Ruby 1.9.3
+* ZeroMQ 2.1 with OpenPGM support, for encapsulated multicast

 Give it a shot!
 ---------------